Hoh Environmental Health Laboratory

 School of Public Health, San Diego State University

-A description of our research can be found in the SDSU NewsCenter article and video "Toxins in our Midst".
-Example projects are:
+A description of our research can be found in the following SDSU NewsCenter articles and videos:

 - Identification of contaminants potentially affecting the conservation of California condors.
 This project is a collaboration with Drs.
 Christopher Tubbs and Ignacio Vilchis of the San Diego Zoo.

 - Studying the degration of oil released by the Refugio spill.
 This project is a collaboration with Dr. Natalie Mladenov, SDSU College of Engineering.

 - Evaluation of Decentralized Water Treatment Systems (DEWATS) by non-targeted mass spectrometry.
 This project is a collaboration with Dr. Natalie Mladenov, SDSU College of Engineering.

 Dr. Hoh is a member of the California Ocean Protection Council’s Science Advisory Team, an expert interdisciplinary group formed to address issues impacting the state’s coastal and marine ecosystems.

 Dr. Hoh is a member of the California Environmental Contaminant Biomonitoring Program Scientific Guidance Panel.
 The role of the panel is to: